cdialogues-microservices/nlg-client-api/README.md

 # Reporting API

-This guide covers how to use the reporting endpoints of the NLG API to extract meaningful analytics based on time, experiment, and content segments.
+This guide covers how to use the reporting endpoints of the GLG API to extract meaningful analytics based on time, experiment, and content segments.

 ## Reporting Endpoints